equinor/isar-robot/README.md

 ## Configurable variables

-Specific mission and step behaviours can be configured as enviorment variables.
+Specific mission and step behaviours can be configured as environment variables.
 These are optional and do not have to be set.
 These allow for always failing specific mission types, failing specific step types, setting custom step durations, and setting custom mission durations.
 The following list shows all configurable environment variables.
 In this case "normal" means non-localization or return to home tasks.

 The variable names and types are as follows:
 ```env